About the programme

 The programme is a natural follow-on from the Masters in Executive Coaching and the Masters in Organisational Change.

 It is structured around three modules.
-The first two are based on a series of eight intensive workshops, spread across the two years - each lasting one or two days.
+The first two are based on a series of six intensive workshops, spread across the 14 months - each lasting one or two days.
 The third is the accreditation module.

 You can find out more about this programme with our visual programme overview and our Module Overviews.